hipe/tmx/fields/doc/issues/012-normal-normalization.md

-a possible pitfall of all this "munging" is that these meta-attributes can be composed and that they are not closed under composition (if i have that right): "requiredness", "defaulting" and "normalization" are all meta-attributes that need to be at least somewhat cognizant of each other in ways we now explore.
+a possible pitfall of all this "munging" is that these meta-attributes can be composed and that they are not closed under composition (if i have that right): "defaulting", "ad-hoc normalization" and "requiredness" are all meta-attributes that need to be at least somewhat cognizant of each other in ways we now explore.